upvestco/http-signature-examples/Python/README.md

 the `deactivate` command.

-You can now install the projects dependencies into your virtual environment (remembering to reactivate it first if you just issued the `deactivate` command).
+You can now install the project's dependencies into your virtual environment (remembering to reactivate it first if you just issued the `deactivate` command).